How Often Do You Need To Have Your Teeth Cleaned?

 A dental cleaning removes the food bacteria that create buildup and forms plaque on patients’ teeth.
 This can be detrimental to their health as it can calcify and form tartar above and below the gum line.
 If plaque and tartar are not removed, patients risk developing diseases like periodontitis.
 While a good brusher can remove a lot of plaque themselves, it is nearly impossible for people to remove all of the plaque, especially below their gumline, without proper treatment and tools.
 A dentist and dental hygienist will help remove this buildup during teeth cleaning appointments.

 Professional brushing and flossing will remove buildup on teeth and gums.
 Dental floss will clear bacteria from in-between teeth, reaching hard-to-reach areas while brushing and reducing the risk of cavity formation.
 A brush, pick and filing tools will remove any tartar that could lead to tooth decay and loss.
-Other benefits of regular teeth cleanings include whiter teeth and fresher breath.
+Other benefits of regular teeth cleaning include whiter teeth and fresher breath.
 Before exiting the office, a patient will be given a new toothbrush and toothpaste to continue their care at home.

 Don’t Wait.
 Book Your Appointment Today.